Scholars and critics have been writing about Kate Chopin’s themes and subjects for over fifty years, and they take varied approaches to her work.

 • Other scholars are interested in how Chopin’s works and themes are related to those in the literature of the US South–or to those in romantic or realistic or naturalistic or modern fiction, or to those in literature that has an overt political agenda.

 • Some deal with themes connected with Chopin’s attitude toward race, especially in short stories like “Désirée’s Baby,” “La Belle Zoraïde,” “Tante Cat’rinette,” or Nég Créol,” but also in The Awakening or in the stories Chopin published in Youth’s Companion.
-You can get ideas about that subject on our FAQs page.
+You can get ideas about that subject on our Questions and Answers page.

 • Some compare Chopin’s themes with those of other writers–Simone de Beauvoir, Willa Cather, Ralph Waldo Emerson, Gustave Flaubert, William Dean Howells, Henrik Ibsen, Guy de Maupassant, Algernon Charles Swinburne, Alphonse Daudet, and Émile Zola, among them.